-If you’re into professional video production, you’ll get bang for your buck by going for an SSD if speeds equal higher productivity and income.
+If you’re into professional video production, you’ll get bang for your buck by going for an SSD if higher speeds translate to higher productivity and income.

-With that in mind, here are some external hard drive for video storage options you can consider, depending on your needs.
+With that in mind, here are some external hard drives for video storage you may consider, depending on your needs.

 External Hard Drive for Video Storage Choices